-CT-33 and CT-33-A filers, including unauthorized insurance corporations: Do not enter on this line any amount of empire zone (EZ) wage tax credit, zone equivalent area (ZEA) wage tax credit, or EZ capital tax credit you may be claiming.
+CT-33 and CT-33-A filers, including unauthorized insurance corporations: Do not enter on this line any amount of empire corporations: Do not enter on this line any amount of empire zone (EZ) wage tax credit, zone equivalent area (ZEA) wage tax credit, or EZ capital tax credit you may be claiming.
 If you are included in a combined return, do not include any amount of these credits being claimed by other members of the combined group.